-The Blue Grotto is a series of stunning sea caverns located near the fishermen’s harbour village of Qrendi, on the southern coast of Malta.
+The Blue Grotto is a series of stunning sea caverns located near the fishermen’s harbor village of Qrendi, on the southern coast of Malta.

 With incredible blue waters, brilliant phosphorescent colours of underwater flora and fauna, and the mirroring of the seawater on the caves due to the rays of light, Blue Grotto has become one of the HOTTEST attractions on the island.